-Remote Start Windshield Wiper De-Icer Activation - If Equipped resume previous operation, except if the Windshield Wiper De-Icer is active.
+Remote Start Windshield Wiper De-Icer Activation - If Equipped

+When remote start is active and the outside ambient temperature is less than 40°F (4.4°C), the Windshield Wiper De-Icer will be enabled.
+Exiting remote start will resume previous operation, except if the Windshield Wiper De-Icer is active.
 The Windshield Wiper De-Icer timer and operation will continue.